Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

 ## Install the APIM configuration Helm chart

-Run the following command to install the APIM config helm chart:
+Run the following command to install the APIM config Helm chart:

 ```bash
 helm install apim-config open-banking-apim-config -n open-banking-apim
 ```

-Check that the status of the helm command is deployed:
+Check that the status of the Helm command is deployed:

    ```
    NAME: apim-config